-A new street food quarter has opened next to Omni Centre and we finally have a central outdoor street food place that’s open seven days a week.
-Edinburgh Street Food has brought a global eating experience to central Edinburgh on February 25.
-The brand new venue features ten vendors and three bars, with an ample 900 square meters of deliciousness and good vibes, as well as outdoor seating available.
-The ESF line up includes Junk, Bundits, Chix, What Le Duck, Antojitos, The Peruvian, House Of Tapas, Homies, Fabbrica Pasta and SoftCore, with room for additional rotating guest traders outside.
+Now that the street food quarter has been open next to Omni Centre for a year, Edinburghers have been thoroughly enjoying the central outdoor street food place that’s open seven days a week.
+Edinburgh Street Food is a global street food experience venue featuring ten vendors and three bars, with an ample 900 square meters of deliciousness and good vibes, as well as outdoor seating available.
+The ESF lineup includes Junk, Bundits, Chix, What Le Duck, Antojitos, The Peruvian, House Of Tapas, Homies, Fabbrica Pasta and SoftCore, with room for additional rotating guest traders outside.

-Unwind this March with an alluring Oscar-winning scores candlelight concert, featuring popular music from this year’s Oscar-winning movies, expertly performed by a string quartet.
-This candlelight concert is coming to take over Edinburgh on March 15 to the historic South Bridge venue, The Caves.
-Illuminated by the glimmer of countless candles, a talented string quartet will perform the winning films’ most enchanting pieces – and tickets are available now.
+Unwind this March with an alluring Vivaldi Four Seasons By Candlelight concert, featuring the ageless masterpieces from Vivaldi’s Four Seasons, expertly performed by a string quartet.
+This candlelight concert is coming to take over Edinburgh on March 8 at the historic St Mary’s Cathedral.
+Illuminated by the glimmer of countless candles, a talented string quartet will perform Vivaldi’s most enchanting pieces – and tickets are available now.

 This tempting fromage-filled walking tour is just about the best reason to explore Edinburgh we’ve yet found.
 It’s a whole different kind of ‘cultured’, with a selection of cheeses from local cheesemongers from around Stockbridge up for extensive sampling.
 Oh, and you’ll be finishing off the tour with a glass of bubbly, too.
 The Edinburgh Cheese Crawl takes place every Saturday at 12pm and 3pm, and starts at Saint Stephen’s Comely Bank Church in Stockbridge, ending at Dundas Street.

-Panda And Sons took the sixth spot on the Top 50 Cocktail Bars list this year, unsurprisingly beating the likes of Speak In The Code in Manchester and London’s Three Sheets.
+Panda And Sons won plenty of awards over the years and took the sixth spot on the Top 50 Cocktail Bars list last year.
 The quirky speakeasy bar appears to be a barber shop at first glance, but once you walk through a door that is also a bookcase, you’re transported into a cosy wee place with imaginative concoctions and the excitable allure of the prohibited bar concept itself.
 Next time you’re there, opt for the Paolo Appletini with Grey Goose, clarified apple, Avallen Calvados, umeshu and lemon.

 10. Celebrate International Women’s Day with a crazier golf boozy brunch